 Black-box testing is also known as behavioral testing, specification-based testing, or input-output testing.
 It is a testing method where testers, without looking at the internal code structure, test the functionality of the software.
 The tests are based on the requirements and functionality alone.
 The internal system design is not taken into consideration.

-Black-box testing is again divided into two types of testing:
+Black-box testing is again divided into two different types of testing:

 Functional testing focuses only on the output to verify the functionality of the software and how it fares against the specified requirements.
-These types of testing do not involve looking at the actual code.
+This testing does not involve looking at the actual code.
 Each function is given a value, and then, the output is determined and verified with the expected value.

 Invest in your dream to become a professional tester, and take up this Selenium Certification by Intellipaat.

 Every organization has a separate team for this kind of testing called the non-functional testing (NFT) team or the performance team.
-Here, the testing is done for non-functional parameters such as stress testing, load testing, recovery testing, volume, security, accountability, etc. These parameters are, however, never tested without first executing the functional testing.
-The main objective is to know whether the software’s response time is as per the requirement.
-It plays a crucial role in customer satisfaction.
+Here, the testing is done for non-functional parameters such as stress testing, load testing, recovery testing, volume, security, accountability, etc. These parameters are, however, never tested without first executing functional testing.
+The main objective is to know whether the software’s response time is as per the requirement as it plays a crucial role in customer satisfaction.

-Grey box, as you may have already guessed, is the combination of both the white-box and the black-box testing.
+Grey-box testing, as you may have already guessed, is the combination of both white-box and black-box testing.
 The testers will have access to design documents and internal coding for the purpose of designing test cases.
-The testing process is executed at a functionality level here.
-It is good at diagnosing context-specific errors of web systems and pays attention to all the layers of any complex system.
+The testing process here is executed at a functionality level.
+Grey-box testing is good at diagnosing context-specific errors of web systems and pays attention to all the layers of any complex system.
 This helps increase testing coverage.
-It is primarily implemented in penetration testing and integration testing.
+Grey-box testing is primarily implemented in penetration testing and integration testing.

 Levels of Testing

 The testing levels can be categorized into four primary types as explained below: